rpldy/react-uploady/packages/core/uploader/README.md

 - Parameters: _(item)_

-> The server response can be accessed through the item's uploadResponse property.
+> The server response can be accessed through the item's _uploadResponse_ property and status code through _uploadStatus_

 ### UPLOADER_EVENTS.ITEM_PROGRESS